diasnath/Sylius/README.md

 ## Installation & Upgrade

 ### With Composer
-- Require the plugin with composer
+- Require the plugin with composer using the following command:

 ```
 composer require lyranetwork\sylius-lyranetwork-plugin dev-payzen
 ```
 ### With module zip file
 - Unzip module in your Sylius root folder.
 - Add in file `sylius/composer.json`, in autoload psr-4 the line:

 ```
 "Lyranetwork\\Payzen\\": "LyranetworkPayzen/src/"
 ```

 ### Add module to bundles
 - Add the following line in  __bundles.php__  file located in `sylius/config/`:

 ```
 Lyranetwork\Payzen\LyranetworkPayzenPlugin::class => ['all' => true],
 ```